Key Takeaways

 3. When should I start feeding my pregnant dog?

 Continue a regular diet for the first four weeks.
-During the fifth week, her food intake will increase.
+During the fifth week, her food intake should increase—give her smaller but more frequent meals.